-From the split, the trail climbs west along a gradual, vaguely technical, but fairly aerobic climb through scrub oaks and pines to the top of Dewey Hill.
+The trail climbs west along a gradual, vaguely technical, but fairly aerobic climb through scrub oaks and pines to the top of Dewey Hill from the split.
 The 'hill' is really a misnamed mesa that offers great views of the surrounding ranch lands.
 From Dewey Hill, the trail follows the top of the mesa before dropping back down into the valley.
-Highlights include a series of fairly easy switchbacks and a few rock obstacles of various types including a couple of slabs and a few 6-12" steps.
+Highlights include a series of fairly easy switchbacks and a few rock obstacles of various types, including a couple of slabs and a few 6-12" steps.
 The route is undulating in a flowy, enjoyable manner.

 The lower half of the loop consists of wide gravel undulating walking trails that twist nicely along West Cherry Creek.
 There are some great views from the valley - particularly southwest towards Pikes Peak.
-This portion eventually returns too the original split from which you can return to the TH.
+This portion eventually returns to the original split, from which you can return to the TH.